 More information about imported food inspection, including details about the frequency of inspection is published in the Department of Agriculture, Water and the Environment's Imported Food Notices.

 State and territory agencies

 State and territory departments and agencies are responsible for enforcing the Code.
 Complaints about potentially non-compliant food, including imported food can be directed to your relevant state or territory agency.

 FSANZ advice on imported food

 Department of Agriculture, Water and the Environment (or call 1800 020 504)

 Importing food from New Zealand

-Annex with the Department of Agriculture and Water Resources on imported food
+Annex with the Department of Agriculture, Water and the Enviornment on imported food